-Cash includes deposits maintained with various banks within redevelopment project areas while cash equivalents represent investments with original maturities of 90 days or less.
+Cash includes deposits maintained with local banks while cash equivalents represent investments with original maturities of 90 days or less.

 Money market investments that have a remaining maturity of one year or less at the time of purchase, including those shown as restricted assets (note 1-E) are carried at amortized cost, provided that the fair value is not significantly affected by the impairment of the credit standing of the issuer or other factors.
 Other investments are reported at fair value.